 Sure thing, this is a festive dish.
 That must be the reason why this was seen so often in the Chinese festive occasions.
 Of course, you wouldn’t omit those auspicious garnishing and sides in the plate, too..
 Let me explain. read more

 “Cook whatever you like even the famous local delicacies you have been enjoying only dining out!”

-Hubby was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this.
-He was not feeling too well to go out for dinner after work.
+Everyone was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this, wasn’t feeling too well to go out for dinner after work.

-Not to disappoint him, I was happy to cook it at home.
+Not to feel disappointed, I was happy to cook it at home.
 Taste was 80% alike outside stalls, as my soup wasn’t as ‘sweet’ as those since no msg added, but homemade pot had the most abundance of ingredients.
-That’s we called homemade…
+That’s we called homemade…read more

 Instant idea to come out with the dish.
 I had a big portion of Salmon fillet leftover from my son’s cooking as he took only a slice out of the whole fillet for his porridge dinner.

 Was pondering a question of cooking our all-time favorite Teriyaki Salmon or not, I had decided to do a new 3-in-1 dish this time.
 Yea, I always associate Salmon fish with Japanese cuisine naturally, I would not skip in this creation, too.
 Haha.
 Use miso paste as the base of the gravy to the dish, I think any dish creation would just never go wrong. :)read more

 Got the idea of cooking this savory steamed fish in an appetizing and refreshing soup based from my creation of fruits salsa dish a couple of weeks ago.